 - Stock Exchange Market Board Game

 If all of the above doesn’t work for you, I highly recommend these three companies.
-They have FREE financial literacy curriculum for kids of ALL ages.
+They offer FREE financial literacy curriculums for kids of ALL ages.

 - Choose Fi has a full curriculum for grades K-12.
 We have only looked at the middle school resources, and there are 50 FREE lessons!

-- Federal Deposit Insurance Corporation again have curriculum for grades K-12 and are available for free with immediate download.
+- Federal Deposit Insurance Corporation again has a curriculum for grades K-12 and is available for free with immediate download.

-Let me know in the comments below which financial literacy for kids you found the most useful.
+Let me know in the comments below which kids financial literacy resources you found the most useful.